sayujicapsi/laravel/README.md

 php artisan db:seed

-For running the project in the local environment, lease run the  following commands in the root directory of the project folder
+For running the project in the local environment, please run the  following commands in the root directory of the project folder

 php artisan serve